MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/debugging-applications-that-use-ad-rms.md

 ﻿---
 # required metadata

-title: Debug a rights-enabled application | Azure RMS
+title: How-to: debug a rights-enabled application | Azure RMS
 description: The following topic shows how to debug your application and use the Windows Event Log.
 keywords:
 author: bruceperlerms